CCurl/c3/README.md

 ```

 ## Building c3:
-- Windows: there is a c3.sln file
+- Windows: there is a c3.sln file for Visual Studio
-  - use the x86 configuration
+  - Use the x86 configuration (32-bit)
 - Linux: there is a 'make' script
-  - it uses clang and builds a 64-bit version
+  - It uses clang and builds a 64-bit version
-  - use -m32 to build a 32-bit version
+  - Use -m32 to build a 32-bit version
-  - you can also use gcc if you desire
+  - You can also use gcc if you desire
-- Apple: I do not have an Apple, so I cannot build for Apple
+- Apple: I do not have an Apple, so I cannot build for Apples
   - But c3 is minimal enough that it should be easy to port to an Apple system
-- Arduino: there is a c3.ino file (FUTURE)
+- Arduino: there is a c3.ino file
-  - I use the Arduino IDE v 1.8 or 2.0
+  - I use the Arduino IDE v2.0
+  - Edit the section where isBOARD is defined to set the sizes for the board
+  - For the RPI Pico and Teensy 4.0, I use:
+    - MEM_SZ:    64K
+    - VARS_SZ:   96K
+    - STK_SZ:    32
+    - LSTK_SZ:   30
+    - REGS_SZ;  100
+    - NAME_LEN:  13

 ## c3 Base system reference
 When c3 starts, it can take a filename as the startup file/program.

-If no filename is given, it tries to open 'core.c3', then '../core.c3'.
+c3 tries to open 'core.c3', then '../core.c3'.
+If successful, it loads that first.

 NOTE: Most of these words are defined in 'core.c3'.
 - The below list is not complete.